 - 1. Do not overload the hoist. - 2.
-Do not make extreme side pulls with the hoist. - Operate the hoist only in a hanging position with adequate support. - 4.
+Do not make extreme side pulls with the hoist. - 3.
+Operate the hoist only in a hanging position with adequate support. - 4.
 Do not "sling" the load hook and chain around the load.
 Use an approved sling. - 5.
 Be sure there are no twists in the load chain as it travels into the hoist housing.
-This condition should be constantly checked on double chain hoists because it is possible for the load block to be "capsized" or turned over one or more times. - 6.
-Before raising a load, always check to see that it is held securely in the hook or sling chains, etc. Raise the load only until the load chain is taut and then double check the rigging before continuing to raise the load. - 7.
-Do not stand beneath a load!
-Do not move a load in such a manner as to endanger personnel.
+This condition should be constantly checked on double chain hoists because it is possible for the load block to be "capsized" or turned over one or more times.